Nilasha-Indukuri/text-image/README.md

 Alignment between text and corresponding image

-🚀 How to Run the Project
+How to Run the Project
-1️⃣ Train the Model
+1️.Train the Model
 python train.py --data_set="flowers"